Bazoș Dendrological Park: Description

 The Bazoș Dendrological Park spans 60 hectares within the boundaries of Bazoșu Nou.
 It comprises the Great Park (36 hectares), the American Park (1.5 hectares), and several nurseries dedicated to cultivating exotic species.
 Through international exchanges, the park's botanical collection has grown to include nearly 800 taxa from five continents.
 It features the country's most comprehensive collection of American oaks and hickories (Carya).
 Among its many rare or unique species are Pinus taeda, known as the loblolly pine; Castanea dentata, or the American chestnut (once widespread in the United States and Canada but now virtually extinct there); Pinus jeffreyi, Korean spruce, and others.
-The park's oldest tree is a centuries-old oak estimated to be 450 years old, with a trunk circumference of 6.5 meters.
+The park's oldest tree is a centuries-old oak estimated to be 500 years old, with a circumference of 6 m and a height of 30 m.

 Since 1994, the park has been designated a protected area to safeguard biodiversity, genofund, ecofund, and to help maintain ecological balance in Timiș County.
 It is a member of the International Association of Botanic Gardens and, since 2011, has been twinned with the Arbofolia-Arboretum National des Barres in France.

 The park is a popular tourist destination, with up to 1,000 visitors registered on Sundays.